 With the Black Hat, it’s about looking for weaknesses or problems that may happen.
 The following are some examples of statements that can be discovered:

 “The time to do it is too much”

-When you are judging the ideas, you have the risk of trying to find an answer at the same time, but this is not the role of the Black Hat.
-To find a solution will come later, that’s the role of the Green Hat and should not enter here yet.
+When you are judging the ideas, you have the risk of trying to find an answer at the same time.
+Black Hat is not for trying to find answers.
+Finding a solution will come later, that’s the role of the Green Hat, and is not time to let it enter here yet.

 This is the time to look for the benefits and the value of to take one or another action.

 The Yellow Hat is very useful when you are dealing with a problem in which everything seems to be negative.